Roloway monkey: Reproduction

 Much of the information about reproduction for the Roloway monkey is based on knowledge of the closely related Diana monkey.
 While they are different species, their reproductive behavior is very similar.
-The Roloway monkey is polygynous, meaning that one male who acts as a leader in the group.
-Females go through an estrous cycle of 30 days, and this cycle can occur at any point in the year.
-This means that there is not one specific time for breeding, but the male can mate with a female whenever her estrous occurs.
-Female Roloways normally give birth to a single infant or, rarely, twins, after a gestation period of around six months.
-The female monkey is the primary caretaker, though siblings or non-related female monkeys may help to care for the newborn.
-The mother will suckle the infant for about six months, and then it will feed it a more adult-like diet, including fruit, nuts, and seeds.
-A Roloway monkey reaches maturity at about 3–4 years of age.
-A young male typically seeks out a new group that he can join or forms a new group in order to reproduce with unrelated females.
+The Roloway monkey is polygynous; one male acts as a leader in the group and sires the young.
+Females have an estrous cycle of 30 days, at any point in the year.
+Males mate with females during a 3-day estrus.
+Females normally give birth to a single infant or rarely twins, after a gestation period around six months.
+The female monkey is the primary caretaker, though siblings or unrelated female monkeys may help to care for the newborn.
+The mother suckles the infant for about six months, as it then adapts feed it a more adult-like diet.
+A Roloway monkey reaches maturity around 3–4 years of age.
+A young male typically seeks out a new group that he can join or forms a new group to reproduce with unrelated females.
 The lifespan of a Roloway monkey is about 20 years in the wild, while individuals in captivity may live for more than 30 years.
-Captive Roloway monkeys typically go through hormonal changes that restrict their ability to effectively mate and reproduce, but if the conditions match that of their home habitats, they can reproduce as they would in the wild.
+Captives typically go through hormonal changes that restrict their ability to effectively mate and reproduce, but if the conditions match those of their home habitats, they can reproduce as they would in the wild.